open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 ### Version Skew Strategy

-If the policy controller on spoke clusters is out of sync with the hub it is possible a manual policy would be handled by a spoke which does not support manual policies.
+If the policy controller on spoke clusters is out of sync with the hub it is possible a controlled policy would be handled by a spoke which does not support controlled policies.
 The spoke policy controller would ignore the policy as malformed with an unknown remediationAction.
 When the spoke policy controller is updated to the current version the policy enforcement would occur as expected/defined by the policy.

 ## Implementation History